DevExpress/testcafe/docs/articles/documentation/test-api/authentication/user-roles.md

 * the [--disable-page-caching](../../using-testcafe/command-line-interface.md#--disable-page-caching) command line flag
 * the `disablePageCaching` option in the [runner.run](../../using-testcafe/programming-interface/runner.md#run) method
 * the [disablePageCaching](../../using-testcafe/configuration-file.md#disablepagecaching) configuration file property

+#### Why This Issue Occurs

+In order to keep tests isolated, TestCafe prevents the tested page from accessing actual browser's local and session storages or cookies.
+Instead, it redirects all the respective API calls to an internal object (a *sandbox*) injected into the page code.
+This sandbox tracks any modifications to the cookies and storages, and keeps their up-to-date versions.

+When the browser is about to navigate to a different page or reload the current page, TestCafe uploads cookies, local and session storages from the sandbox to the server before the navigation happens.
+Then, TestCafe injects a new sandbox with up-to-date content into the destination page and serves it for the browser.

+This works as expected provided that the browser displays the new page as it is served by TestCafe.
+However, if the browser uses a cached copy of the page, the test proceeds with outdated storages and cookies.
+If the subsequent actions rely on their new values, these actions would fail.

+In real-world scenarios, such issues mostly occur after roles are applied.
+In this instance, we recommend that you try disabling page caching as [described above](#test-actions-fail-after-authentication).